What If America Hadn’t Dropped the Atom Bombs?

 With Nazi Germany and its European Axis partners out of the picture, the Soviet Union turned its attention to Japan and started pushing to join the United States in the Pacific Theater.
 As a second major power divided Japan’s attention, there was a chance that Japan would have surrendered – but would its military have accepted the decision?

-Even with the US deploying the bombs, many Japanese soldiers refused to acknowledge the end of the war.
+Even with the US deploying the atom bombs, many Japanese soldiers refused to acknowledge the end of the war.
 Without that destructive event, it’s possible that a larger portion of Japan’s military would have continued fighting, implementing guerrilla warfare tactics to slowly pick away at their enemies.
 The result would lead to many more casualties for both the Allies and Japan, possibly even surpassing the over 200,000 civilians who perished from the bombs.

 Eventually, after more years of fighting, the war, in all likelihood, would have still ended in the Allies’ favor, but not without further losses.